tdda/tdda/README.md

     >>> import tdda.referencetest
     >>> help(tdda.referencetest)

-For more details from a source checkout or distribution, see the `README.md` and `examples` subdirectory.
+For more details from a source distribution or checkout, see the `README.md` file and examples in the `referencetest` subdirectory.

 An older implementation of these ideas is available as a `unittest` wrapper class, `WritableTestCase`, in `writabletestcase.py`.